 “We almost always have choices, and the better the choice, the more we will be in control of our lives.”
 Dr. William Glasser

 The C.R.O.S.S.ROADS™ choice process detailed here may be used for general decision-making, goal setting, conflict resolution, and problem-solving.
 It was originally created, just as Glasser advised, for use as a tool to help students make better choices in conflict resolution and problem-solving situations in a school setting.
 It was so successful that there was a 56% reduction in disciplinary referrals over a 2 year period.
 Added as a strategy after the implementation of Great Expectations in a second school setting, disciplinary referrals became all but non-existent.
 The students became the problem-solvers.

 R - Reality - What is happening now?
 What would I like to happen?

-O - Options: What are some choice options I might try?
+O - Options - What are some choice options I might try?

 What options have I tried so far?